Looking to migrate your Nova 2 site to Nova 3?

 Installing Nova

-To get started installing Nova, open your browser and navigate to your site.
-Nova should detect that it isn't installed and redirect you into the Setup Center.
+To start installing Nova, open your browser and navigate to your website.
+If Nova isn’t installed yet, it will automatically detect this and redirect you to the Setup Center to guide you through the installation process.

 Check that Nova can run on your server